July 4th 2021

 Coco & Eve Bounce Body Masque, £39.90

-This launched earlier this year as part of a three-piece collection designed to buff, smooth and hydrate the body.
+This launched earlier last year as part of a three-piece collection designed to buff, smooth and hydrate the body.
 This masque, which is scented with lychee and dragon fruit, uses Balinese volcanic clay to detoxify, lift and tighten the skin, along with green coffee extract and green algae to even the skin tone.
 The collection also has the Bali Buffing Sugar which increases circulation (and a mitt to really stimulate that circulation) and a body moisture whip infused with amino acids to hydrate and firm skin.

 Beauty Bio The Sculptor Skin Firming Body Cream, £70 for 180ml